auth0/auth0-PHP/UPGRADE.md

 - SDK v8.0 requires PHP 7.4 or higher.
 PHP 8.0 is supported, and its use with this library is preferred and strongly encouraged.
 - 7.4 will be the final release in PHP's 7.x branch.
 This SDK will only support PHP 8.0+ after 7.4 leaves [supported status](https://www.php.net/supported-versions.php) in November 2022.
-- We strongly encourage developers to make use of PHP 8.0's new [named arguments language feature](https://stitcher.io/blog/php-8-named-arguments).
+- We strongly encourage you make use of PHP 8.0's new [named arguments language feature](https://stitcher.io/blog/php-8-named-arguments).
 Once 7.4 support ends, we will no longer consider method argument order changes to be a breaking change.

 ### Configuring Auth0 SDK 8.0